yanhan/notes/cka.md

 This is a great use of metrics-server on the command line.

-Using `kubectl top po` and `kubectl get node`, we get the CPU and memory consumption of Pods and Nodes respectively.
+Using `kubectl top po` and `kubectl top node`, we get the CPU and memory consumption of Pods and Nodes respectively.

 ## Draining nodes that contain Pods not managed by higher level resources